 Chapter 9 (Deploying the Army) is a rather long one, and includes a poem regarding the dispositions of enemy commanders and such.
-While it is an interesting read in its own right, it is not particularly suitable for CS considerations.
+While it is an interesting read in its own right, it is not particularly suitable for Information security considerations.
 However, the closing paragraph has three absolutely critical points.

 In war it is not numbers that give the advantage.
 If you do not advance recklessly, and are able to consolidate your own strength, get a clear picture of the enemy’s situation, and secure the full support of your men, it is enough.
 It is only the one who has no plan and takes his enemy lightly who is certain to be captured by him.

 That it is “enough” to hold your ground, to consolidate your strength (control the security), and to have a clear sight of the enemy plan, means that going on an offensive is not a necessary feature of this model of warfare.
-Victory conditions are simply “not losing” – i.e. playing the game one more day.
-They can’t be coherently defined as “winning” by defeating one’s opponents – because they are innumerable.
+Victory conditions are simply “not losing” – i.e. living to play the game another day.
+Victory conditions can’t be coherently defined as “winning” by defeating one’s opponents – because the opponents are innumerable.
 Yet, failing to take this game as deadly serious, every single day, inevitably results in defeat.

-Yet, producing the kinds of CS personnel, and the general corporate mindset that does not let down their guard, is a difficult task on its own.
+Yet, producing the kinds of information security personnel, and the general corporate mindset that does not let down their guard, is a difficult task on its own.
 Sunzi notes:

 If you punish troops who are not yet devoted to you, they will not obey, and if they do not obey, they are difficult to use.
 But once you have their devotion, if discipline is not enforced, you cannot use them either.
 Therefore, bring them together by treating them humanely and keep them in line with strict military discipline.
 This will assure their allegiance.